ivan-pi/Fcpp/README.md

 - iterators
 - range-based for loops
 - subscript operators
-This way you can use algorithms from C++ Standard Template Library.
+This way you can use algorithms from the C++ Standard Template Library.

 :warning: This library is currently at prototype stage.
 We are working on a making a first release soon.